alexishevia/knowledge-base/cron/README.md

 Using cron you can run scripts periodically, without much hassle.

 ## Cron.daily
-You can set tasks to be run daily by adding a file with your script to `/etc/cron.daily`
+You can set tasks to be run daily by adding a file with your script to the `/etc/cron.daily/` directory

 ## Cron Log
 On a default Linux installation, the cron jobs get logged to `/var/log/syslog`